-Depending on the position of the metastasis/es, there maybe a slightly increased risk that you may have a seizure (also sometimes called a fit) after your treatment.
+There is a slightly increased risk that you may have a seizure (also sometimes called a fit) after your treatment.
 However, this is usually more likely if you have had seizures in the past.

-Your clinical oncologist, nurse or therapeutic radiographer will discuss the likelihood of you having a seizure.
-They may prescribe you some medication to reduce the risk of seizures.
+Your treatment team will discuss the likelihood of you having a seizure.